ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: ScholaWrite Dataset

 \paragraph{Post-processing} After annotation, we post-processed the data to improve usability and ensure privacy.
-All personal identifiers were removed, and keystrokes labeled as non-informative artifacts (e.g., scrolling, idle typing) were filtered out.
-Remaining entries were segmented into discrete intention spans suitable for analysis and model training.
-(See details in Appendix \ref{sec:appendix:postprocess}).
+All personal identifiers were removed, and keystrokes labeled as non-informative artifacts were filtered out.
+Please refer to Appendix \ref{sec:appendix:postprocess} for more information.